bdemaree06/OpCon-Twilio-PhoneCalls/TwilioConfiguration.md

 	* This is the message that will be delieverd during the phone call.

 ## OpCon Job Setup <a name="JobSetup"></a>
-These notifications will managed by an OpCon Schedule with on-demand multi-instance Jobs which will trigger the phone calls.
+These notifications will be managed by an OpCon Schedule with on-demand multi-instance Jobs which will trigger the phone calls.
 Notification Manager will be setup to "Send OpCon/xps Events" adding the on-demand Jobs to the Schedule.

-#### OnCall Alerts Schedule Configuration <a name="OnCallJobs"></a>
+### OnCall Alerts Schedule Configuration <a name="OnCallJobs"></a>
 An OpCon Schedule will be built to manage the phone alerts.
-There will be at minimum two Jobs in this Schedule (additional configuration is required to set up escalating calls).
+There will be a minimum two Jobs in this Schedule (additional configuration is required to set up escalating calls).

+#### Schedule Details <a name="ScheduleDetails"></a>
 * Schedule Name "OnCall Alerts"
 	* Start Time 00:00
 	* Mark all days in the "Workays per Week"
 	* Uncheck Use Master Holiday
 	* Auto Build 0 days in advance for 2 days.
 	* Auto Delete - use your company's standards.

+#### Job Details <a name="JobDetails"></a>
 * Job Name "Keep Schedule Open"
 	* Null Job Type
 	* Frequency - select a Frequency which allows the Job to run every day of the year.